exorde-labs/TestnetProtocol/docs/tokenomics.md

 * **All buyers must be whitelisted (by going through a user-friendly standard KYC process, by sumsub.com)**
 * All buyers are limited to $50k ($50 000),  fifty thousand dollars of purchase, overall (they can buy multiple times).
 * A tier ends when all tokens have been sold.
-* If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate them for future sales (or to protocol development).
+* If tokens remain unsold after the sale, Exorde Labs can withdraw the remaining tokens & allocate them for future sales (or to Network development).
 * Buyers get the EXD token instantly when buying.
 * The contract handle buying overlaps between tiers automatically and also refunds if a user sends more than what remains in the sale.
 * The owner can pause the contract in case of emergency